sparkfun/3D_Models/README.md

 ## Blender Common Display Materials

 _Use the io_three blender addon in the https://github.com/mrdoob/three.js repository to export textured display models for our site_

-_Be sure to set your scene's display device to none before export to prevent colors from being gamma corrected_ _Use these so we can keep a consistent display_
+_Be sure to set your scene's display device to none before export to prevent colors from being gamma corrected_

 #### Copper
 ```